 3. Choose a container to make your miniature garden exclusive and portable.
 You can use about anything as a container, as long as it holds potting soil and offers sufficient drainage from the bottom.
 If it doesn’t have drain holes, make sure you can drill some.

 4. Pick the right soil mixture: Try an all-purpose, lightweight potting soil.
-Spreading pea gravel on top will hold soil in place and give the garden a finished look.
+Spreading pea gravel on top will hold soil in place and give the garden a finished look, you can also hire some landscaping gravel services, it will probably look ten time better.

 5. Choose plants well.
 Plants that stay small, grow slowly or are easy to cut back work best.
 Consider flowering vines, mini-ferns and ground covers.